SSSaudagar/Python-Battleship/readme.md

 ```

 You can play multiple games simultaneously

 Each game is a 2 player game

 Game cannot be saved in the middle of the turn.
 After each turn game is saved automatically

-you can shift between the games as required
+You can shift between the games as required